numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 ### Run the first stage

-**important**: Before you start you need to make sure you can use the gitlab shared runners that we will use in this demo.
-If not, you can add our own runners to the project.
+**important** : Before you start you need to make sure you can use the gitlab shared runners that we will use in this demo.
+If not, you can add our own runner to the project.
 To do this in your project go to `settings > CI/CD` then `Runners` then disable the shared runners and add your own by following the steps provided.

-To be able to use the gitlab shared runners here you need to add a credit card containing 1$ then you would have access to the gitlab shared runners in all your projects.
+To be able to use the shared runners of gitlab you must validate your gitlab account.
+Launch the pipeline then a button to validate account will appear then you must add a credit card containing **1$**.
+Then you will have access to the gitlab shared runners in all your projects.

 Let's now launch our pipeline for that on your project go on `CI/CD > pipelines` then click on `Run pipeline`